Rachel Trickett

-Mabel Rachel Trickett (20 December 1923 - 24 June 1999), known as Rachel Trickett, was an English novelist, non‑fiction writer, literary scholar, and a British academic; she was Principal of St Hugh's College, Oxford, for nearly twenty years, between 1973 and 1991.
+Mabel Rachel Trickett (20 December 1923 - 24 June 1999) was an English novelist, non‑fiction writer, literary scholar, and a British academic; she was Principal of St Hugh's College, Oxford, for nearly twenty years, between 1973 and 1991.

 Early life and education

-Trickett's father was a postman.
+Trickett was born in Wigan.
+Her father was a postman.
 She studied at Lady Margaret Hall, Oxford.
-She became a lecturer in English at the University of Hull in 1946 and in 1954 she returned to Oxford as a fellow and tutor at St Hugh's College.
+She became a lecturer in English at the University of Hull in 1946 and in 1954 she returned to Oxford, as a fellow and tutor at St Hugh's College.

 Principal of St. Hugh's College

 As Principal of St. Hugh's College, Trickett often showed a side of gaiety: on her instruction, the chapel at the college was redecorated in 18th-century colours.